Joseph Balkoski

-Joseph Balkoski (born June 13, 1954) is an American military historian and board game designer who has authored eight books on American involvement in the European Theater in World War II, including a five-volume series on the history of the 29th Infantry Division in World War II and a two-volume set on American participation in the D-Day invasion.
+Joseph Balkoski is an American military historian and board game designer who has authored eight books on American involvement in the European Theater in World War II, including a five-volume series on the history of the 29th Infantry Division in World War II and a two-volume set on American participation in the D-Day invasion, and who has won several awards for his wargame designs.

-Life and career
+Early life and education

-Joseph Balkoski was born in New York City on June 13, 1954, the son of Itala Balkoski and John Balkoski, a World War II veteran of the Pacific theater.
+Joseph Balkoski was born in New York City, the son of Itala Balkoski and John Balkoski, a World War II veteran of the Pacific theater.
 He graduated from Great Neck South Senior High School in June 1971 and later from Vassar College in 1975.
 He received an M.A. in history from New York University in 1976.

+Game design

+After graduation, Balkoski was hired to create a board wargame by Simulations Publications Inc. (SPI).
+The result was DMZ: The Battle for South Korea.
+Balkoski subsequently designed nine more games for SPI until its demise in 1982.
+He continued to create games for various companies including Victory Games, Avalon Hill and Multi-Man Publishing.